How Long Will Pain last After Wisdom Teeth Removal?

-The healing period once wisdom teeth have been removed could be as few as 1 to 2 days of soreness and bruising with some throbbing, achey pain.
-The soreness and bruising pain should dissipate to a little soreness at 3 to 7 days after.
-The pain should be controlled by ibuprofen and your pain prescription pills.
+The healing period after wisdom teeth have been removed could be as few as 1 to 2 days of soreness and bruising with some throbbing, achey pain.
+The soreness and pain usually dissipates to a little soreness at 3 to 7 days after the surgery.
+The pain is uaually controlled by ibuprofen and prescription pain medication.
+Healing patterns are variable depending on adherence to post-operative instructions, patient health status and surgical technique.

-When Can I go back to Work After Wisdom Tooth Extractions?
+When Can You Return to Work After Wisdom Removal

 Some throbbing and aching pain controlled by prescription medications.
 Minor bleeding of extraction sites after rinsing, eating and drinking.
 Minor bruising and swelling both inside and outside of the mouth.
 Notify your Oral Surgeon if there is significant and persistent bleeding or moderate to sever swelling.
 Notify your doctor if you get severe nausea or any severe swelling of your tongue, throat or rash and hives.